Gluten-Free Eating and Dining in Paris

 Also check out 7 Places to Eat Gluten-Free in Paris (in French, Vanity Fair)

-Les Lieux 100% sans gluten à Paris (in French, at Gluten Free in Paris)
+Les Lieux 100% sans gluten à Paris (100% Gluten-Free places in Paris, in French, at Gluten Free in Paris)

 -Check gluten-free “friendly” restaurants.

 Soya (20, rue Pierre Levée, Tél: 01 48 06 33 02) is a hip vegetarian restaurant which has clearly marked gluten-free dishes on the menu.
-The restaurant isn’t strictly gluten-free, though, so that might be a consideration.
+The restaurant isn’t strictly gluten-free.

 A reader alerted me to Le Potager du Marais, and organic vegetarian restaurant which she noted had clearly marked gluten-free dishes and desserts on offer as well.